Timalexanderandersson/Get-More-Sleep-Website/README.md

  **Deployment was made on github.**

- - went to /Get-More-Sleep-Website/settings to /Get-More-Sleep-Website/settings/pages from settings then the link to pages.
+ - went to settings and to pages (settings/pages).
- -  then to branch to the drop-down menu select main/none.
+ -  then down to branch to the drop-down menu select main/none.
- - main selected.
+ - main selected and save.
  - deployment complete. and link is accessible.

  ## Credits